MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 Given a big list of all rows, finding recipes is now very easy.
 Attaching metadata is now very easy.
-I could include a column of `contains_gluten` at no cost and filter against it when reviewing recipes for what to make if I have a guest with caeliac disease.
+I could include a column of `contains_gluten` at no cost and filter against it when reviewing recipes for what to make if I have a guest with celiac disease.

 So far, so "why not just include these in the file and use `grep`?".
-To me, the 'big trick' of this is this: **This same DB could house all my documents, all my text files, all ad-hoc structured entities I come up with for various reasons, with no loss of functionality, and the same underlying model, and the same tools.** Blogposts in this blog could be rows in the same DB, with the recipe column values set to `null` and a `blog_post` column being set to `true`, and it would not impact anything at all, but now I no longer really have to deal with the file system taxonomy for something that to me is fundamentally the same type of thing, a piece of personal or internal writing[^3].
+To me, the 'big trick' of this is this: **This same DB could house all my documents, all my text files, all ad-hoc structured entities I come up with for various reasons, with no loss of functionality, and the same underlying model, and the same tools.** Blog posts in this blog could be rows in the same DB, with the recipe column values set to `null` and a `blog_post` column being set to `true`, and it would not impact anything at all, but now I no longer really have to deal with the file system taxonomy for something that to me is fundamentally the same type of thing, a piece of personal or internal writing[^3].

-Because this is also a very simple datastructure, it would also allow me to use it for ad-hoc storage of personal tooling, having access to the same abstractions and the same data.
+Because this is also a very simple data structure, it would also allow me to use it for ad-hoc storage of personal tooling, having access to the same abstractions and the same data.
 Magic: The Gathering deck lists could be a row type, bibliography citations could be a row type.
 It also enables